 You are now a participant in the art, a co-creator.

 The gallery has extended a significant amount of space to this exhibition with Kirkpatrick’s work on all three floors.
 On the second floor, there is one room with a long blackboard where gallery goers can create their own chalk graffiti if they so wish.
 In the same room, a recently created music video, entitled Ink or Paint, is playing on a flat screen monitor underneath the label of “Thesis Sahib” which is Kirkpatrick’s performance name.
 The continuously looping video is Kirkpatrick rapping about his call to paint graffiti on the side of train cars.
-Adjacent to this is a similar-sized monitor with attached hand controls where the viewer is invited to play a rather fun but challenging video game, entitled Spinach.
-The game itself is a collaborative construction between game designer Jesse Jacobs and Kirkpatrick, who created the sound effects for it.
+Adjacent to this is a similar-sized monitor with attached hand controls where the viewer is invited to play a rather fun but challenging video game, entitled Spinch.
+The game itself is a collaborative construction between game designer Jesse Jacobs and Kirkpatrick, who created the songs and sound effects for it.

 It is on the 3rd floor that you really feel the intensity of Kirkpatrick’s productivity with approximately 40 two-dimensional wall paintings, interspersed with numerous three-dimensional floor and wall structures, all produced over the last 20 years.
 Many of the wall paintings feature images of cartoon-like characters placed on a linear grid like in a Game Boy or Pac Man game.
 These animation-like characters are bunched together like small figures on an 80s video game screen, or sometimes just two or three such figures stand within a single picture frame.
 In their flatness and brightness, they seem to make a tongue-in-cheek statement on the tradition of abstract painting.